Being Honest With Ourselves

 Posted by Todd Smith

-Being completely honest with yourself helps develop a keen sense for what’s right and wrong.
+Being completely honest with yourself helps develop a keen sense of what’s right and wrong.
 You’ll see things more accurately.
 You’ll make better decisions.
-All of which leads to a greater level of personal and professional success.
+All of which lead to a greater level of personal and professional success.

 Let’s do a little test to see how honest you are with yourself.
 Your first reaction to the questions below will reveal the answer.